 Most Greigii tulips produce two to four flowers per stem, so you get more color per bulb and a long blooming season.
 The foliage of these tulips often displays burgundy flecks or stripes.
 Shown at left is Toronto.
 Other Greigii tulips include Casa Grande, Mary Ann and Red Riding Hood.

 Triumph tulips bloom in mid-spring.
 They come in a rainbow of colors as well as many attractive bicolors.
 Such a wide variety of choices suggests endless color combinations.
 Triumph tulips stand 18 to 20” tall and are reliable performers for both gardens and containers.
 Shown at left is Brilliant Mix.
-Other popular triumph tulips include Barcelona, Bastogne, Happy Generation, Jimmy, Princess Irene, Purple Lady and Ronaldo.
+Other popular triumph tulips include Barcelona, Bastogne, Happy Generation, Jimmy, Purple Lady and Ronaldo.

 These are also known as "green tulips."
 There are many different petal colors, but all viridiflora tulips display characteristic streaks of green on their petals.
 Most varieties bloom in mid to late spring.
 The flowers are long-lasting and are wonderful in bouquets.
 Shown here is Flaming Spring Green.
 We also offer a Viridiflora Mix of assorted colors.

 Parrot tulips have fancy, ruffled petals and come in lots of fabulous color combinations, ranging from pure white through red, orange, purple almost black.
 As the flowers mature, their petals twist, giving each blossom a unique look.
 They were a favorite subject in Dutch Master paintings.
 Parrot tulips flower at the end of the tulip season and are a favorite with floral designers.
 Classics include Black Parrot, Estella Rijnveld and Parrot King.